+Passing classes requires the successful completion of course requirements.

+Incomplete Classes

-- Passing Classes: successful completion of course requirements - Incomplete Classes: the grade will be incomplete if a student has been absent and has not had enough time to make up the coursework that was missed (one day for every missed day plus one; i.e. absent 2 days would allow for 3 days to make up the work).
-Coursework not completed within timelines will result in a zero for the identified assignments. - Failed Classes: failing a class results in credit recovery
+Students will be given a grade of incomplete if the student has been absent and has not had enough time to make up the coursework that was missed (one day for every missed day plus one; i.e. absent 2 days would allow for 3 days to make up the work).
+Coursework not completed within timelines will result in a zero for the identified assignments.

+Failed Classes